 Jackie W. Mazy met his sweet savior in the early morning of September 10th with his family in his home in Midland, Texas.

-To send flowers in memory of Jackie W. Mazy, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jackie W. Mazy, please visit our Heartfelt Sympathies Store.

 Friends and family will gather to celebrate his life at a memorial service at 10:00 AM Thursday, September 12, 2019 at Sovereign Grace Church, 2901 W. Kansas, Midland, Texas.
 Officiating will be Pastor Billy Raies.
 Interment will be in the Andrews North Cemetery at 3:00 PM Thursday under the personal care of McNett Funeral Home, Andrews, Texas.
 The family will receive friends from 6 – 8 pm Wednesday, September 11, 2019 at McNett Funeral Home.
 Please visit www.mcnettfuneralhome.com for obituary information, visitation and service details, and family pictures and video.

 Jackie Wayne Mazy was born in his home in Paris, Texas, on July 11, 1939.
 He is preceded in death by his parents, Jack and Ruth Mazy, brothers Mike and Ricky Mazy, and son, James Andrew.
 He is survived by his wife Joy, children Jay and wife Karen of Graham, Texas; Jeff and wife Nancy of New Braunfels, TX; and Amy and husband Steve Avampato of Midland, TX.
 They were blessed with seven grandchildren, Tyler, Erin, and Dillon Mazy (Jay), James, Miciah, Emma and Ellenie Avampato (Amy) and great-granddaughter, Riley Elizabeth Mazy (Erin).